carpentries-incubator/hpc-intro/_episodes/15-resources.md

   Remember, the login node is to be shared with other users.

-* If someone is being inappropriate and using the login node to run all of their stuff, message an administrator to kill their stuff.
+* If someone is being inappropriate and using the login node to run all of their stuff, message an administrator to take a look at things and deal with them.

 * Compress files before transferring to save file transfer times with large datasets.